 5 Pluses of Using UV Lights in Your HVAC System

 With other methods of air cleaning on the market, why should you think about putting a UV light in your HVAC system?
 Review these advantages:

 The evaporator coil in your HVAC system is routinely wet, particularly when it’s hot.
 By continuously shining UVC light on the coil, mold and bacteria will struggle to take hold.

 2. Healthier Indoor Air

-Media air filters may be effective at trapping dust, pollen, dander and other bigger contaminants, but only the highest-rated HEPA filters can catch minuscule bacteria and viruses.
+Media air filters can catch minuscule bacteria and viruses.
 UV lights reduce the amount of microorganisms in the air without affecting airflow.

 3. Enhanced Efficiency

 By maintaining normal airflow and keeping the equipment as clean as possible, UV lights help your HVAC system function more easily.
 This, in turn, decreases your energy costs every month.